SoftUni-Internal/interactive-content/EN/09-Design-Patterns/02-Structural-patterns.md

 # Structural Patterns

-The next category of patterns are **Structural patterns**.
+The next category of patterns is **Structural patterns**.

 They are concerned with how we compose and arrange our classes and objects to form larger structures.

 Structural patterns rely on the concept of interfaces and inheritance, allowing multiple objects or classes to work together.

-This kind of patterns make the design by identifying a simple way to realize **relationship** between different entities.
+This kind of pattern makes the design by identifying a simple way to realize **relationship** between different entities.

 Knowing this, let's take a look at the first Structural pattern:

 # Façade Pattern

-So, basically the Façade pattern is used to hide complexities of our system and provides simplified **interface** to the client.
-With this interface our client can access the system.
+So, basically, the Façade pattern is used to hide the complexities of our system and provides a simplified **interface** to the client.
+With this interface, our client can access the system.

 We use the Façade pattern when we have a very complex or difficult to understand architecture.